rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

   }
 }
 ```
-7. Check how codegen retrieve different elements, and update if needed.
-If components don't have either ids, labels, data-test ids or some other unique identifier codegen will use any of these two methods for setting an identifier. **They aren't preferable and should be changed**:
+7. Check how codegen retrieves different elements, and update if needed.
+If components don't have either ids, labels, data-test ids or some other unique identifier codegen will use one of these two methods for setting an identifier. **They aren't preferable and should be changed**:

-  - It creates an id of the className prop and an unique hash at the end.
+  - It creates an id of the className prop and a unique hash at the end.
 For example:
     ```ts
     await page.locator('._statisticsButtonContainer_1pejx_1 > button').click()
     ```